italojsr/Titanic/README.md

 </div>

 ## Challenge Description

-Over the challenge, it is expected to use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
-It is a classical problem of binary classification, once that is given a training set with the labels of the passengers who survived and who died.
+The challenge consists of applying machine learning to create a prediction model capable of discerning which passengers survived the Titanic's shipwreck.
+It is a classical problem of binary classification, since uses a training set with labels for survivors and deceased passengers.

 ## Goals
-The goal of this project is to apply all steps that an end-to-end machine learning project may have.
-Such as Preprocessing,Exploratory Data Analysis (EDA), Selecting models and Tuning Hyperparameters.
-All of it was done using libraries as Scikit-learning, pandas,numpy, matplotlib and seaborn.
+The challenge's primary goal rest on the development of a end-to-end machine learning project.
+Therefore, the project encompasses Preprocessing, Exploratory Data Analysis (EDA), Selecting models, and Tuning Hyperparameters.
+All of these, using libraries such as Scikit-learning, Pandas, Numpy, Matplotlib, and Seaborn.

 ## Solution Strategy
-To solve this problem the following steps were taken:
-- Data Cleaning : Missing values and Outliers were evaluated and cleaned from the dataset.
+The project's methodological path took follows the steps described below:
+-Data Cleaning: Evaluation and cleaning of missing values and outliers from the dataset;
-- Exploratory Data Analysis : It was evaluated how some attribute could be correlated to the survival of the passengers
+-Exploratory Data Analysis: Identification and evaluation of the attributes correlated to the survival of the passengers;
-- Preprocessing : Categorical attributes were encoded and Numerical attributes were scaled.
+-Preprocessing: Encoding of categorical attributes and scaling of numerical attributes.
-- Model Selection : Different models were tested using metrics for classification.
+-Model Selection: Testing of different models reckoning metrics for classification.
-- Hyperparameter optimization : Different configurations of parameters were tested for the best model.
+-Hyperparameter optimization: Testing of different configurations of parameters, towards the discovery of the best model.
-- Predictions on the Test Set : The test set was classified by the final model.
+-Predictions on the Test Set: Test set classification by the final model.

 ## Insights from EDA
--  Females had a greater percentage of survivals
+- Women had a greater percentage of survivals;
--  The third class of the ship had the greater percentage of people that didn't survive
+- The third class of the ship had the highest percentage of deceased;
--  There were a greater percentage of males on the third class

 ## Machine learning models performance
 | Model | Accuracy | AUC score | F1 score